Background.This page is written with the assumption that the reader has studied the following pages:

 The differences between hot/cold values from table 1 and the averages of all five columns in table 7 have a RMS value of 0.011 dB.
 That is significantly larger than the average RMS deviations between the columns and indicates that the statistical errors in the hot/cold method is something like 50% larger than the errors in the S/N method.
 The best estimate for the NF of these amplifiers would then be as shown in table 8, Col 1, "weighted average Nov 21," where MGF1425narrow is excluded for its narrow bandwidth.
 The hot/cold is averaged with the average S/N result with a weight of 0.1 to form an average of six measurements where one is weighted by 50% because its error is twice as large.

 Another way of measuring relative noise figures is with standard instruments and circulators.
-Such studies were made at EME 2012 but never published.
+Such studies were made at EME 2012 but not published when this page was written.
 The amplifiers listed in table 8 were tested with two different HP8970B noise figure meters and circulators.
 Four series of measurements were made on Nov 23 2012 detailed description and raw data is available here.
 The relative measurements have an average deviation from the "Weighted average Nov 21" of 3.600 dB.
 The data in table 8 is therefore the measured NF -3.60 dB.

 The purpose of table 8 is to compare it with NF results from measurements with standard NF meters using the 0.25 wl metod or using circulators.
 The "weighted averages Nov 21" are formed from 5.5 values with RMS deviations about 7.
 The RMS error in each of the weighted averages should then be expected to be sqrt(5.5) times smaller which is 0.003 dB.
 To this random error comes a much larger systematic error that is equal for all amplifiers.
 The tentative error analysis above suggests it comes from random errors in Y-factors.
 Six of them are used to set the zero point and if one assumes they have a RMS error of 0.03 dB the systematic error should be 0.013 dB RMS